cloudmesh/useful-introduction_to_cloud-2015/docs/source/about.rst

 Indepent Study at IU
 ----------------------------------------------------------------------

-Gregor is also an Advjunct Associate Professor at Indiana University in the Computer Science Department and thus can supervise students to take independent studies.
-Independent studies provide an excelent oportunity to engage more intensely in projects related to cloud computing.
+Gregor is also an Adjunct Associate Professor at Indiana University in the Computer Science Department and thus can supervise students to take independent studies.
+Independent studies provide an excellent opportunity to engage more intensely in projects related to cloud computing.
 Independent studies may not just include cloud computing activities but can also be done on other topics related to computer science.
 You can als propose your own topic and we can discuss if it is suitable.
 Almost all programming is done in Python, and Javascript.
 We accept a suitable small number of projects in Java if necessary as part of the topic.
 The topics are not listed by priority.
-One or more topic may be coverd in the independent study.
+One or more topic may be covered in the independent study.
 We will discuss this in a meeting.
-The amout of work for a 3 hour independent study is the same for a very demanding class in the departments.
+The amount of work for a 3 hour independent study is the same for a very demanding class in the departments.
 Expect 15-20 hours of work per week.
 Those with significant programming experience will have an easier time.